monicahq/monica/scripts/docker/.examples/readme.md

   output of `pwgen -s 32 1`.
 - Edit the `MAIL_*` settings to point to your own [mailserver](/docs/installation/mail.md).
 - Set `DB_*` settings to point to your database configuration.
 If you don't want to set a db prefix, be careful to set `DB_PREFIX=` and not `DB_PREFIX=''` as docker will not expand this as an empty string.
-- Set `DB_HOST=db` or any name of the mysql container you will link to.
+- Set `DB_HOST=db` or any name of the database container you will link to.

 ### With supervisor